-However, so that the correct amount of benefit can be taxed, we require the employer to tell their employee and us of the actual amount of benefit received by the employee in the tax year.
+However, so that the correct amount of benefit can be taxed, we require the employer to tell their employee and The Falkland Islands Government Taxation Office (FIGTO) of the actual amount of benefit received by the employee in the tax year.
 The employee should then enter those details on their Tax Return.